ncatlab/nlab-content/pages/1/9/3/9/9391/content.md

 +-- {: .num_defn #homomorphisms}
 ###### Definitions

-There are a few different senses of [[homomorphism]] between normed groups; the first is usually taken as the default but the second fits in better with [[normed rings]] and the obvious notion of [[isomoprhism]] as two structures\' being 'the same'.
+There are a few different senses of [[homomorphism]] between normed groups; the first is usually taken as the default but the second fits in better with [[normed rings]] and the obvious notion of [[isomorphism]] as two structures\' being 'the same'.

 A __bounded homomorphism__ $(G_1,\rho_1)\to (G_2,\rho_2)$ of normed groups, def. \ref{NormedGroup}, is a group homomorphism $f \colon G_1 \to G_2$
 of the underlying groups such that there is $C \in \mathbb{R}_{\geq 0} $